JohnKendrick/PDielec/Sphinx/software.rst

 Command options
 ---------------

 Examples of data sets for these packages are included with the distribution and can be found in the Examples/'Package'/preader directory.
 The program is run from the command line.
 There are several command options and these are summarised below.
-Those options which may be repeated are indicated by a ✔ .
+Some options may be repeated.

-  \-program program
+  - \-program program_name
-    Program can be “abinit”,  “castep”, “crystal”, “gulp”, “qe”, “experiment” or “vasp” and specifies the program which generated the results to be analysed
+       | Program_name can be “abinit”,  “castep”, “crystal”, “gulp”, “qe”, “experiment” or “vasp” and specifies the program which generated the results to be analysed
-  \-neutral
+  - \-neutral
-    Impose neutrality on the Born charge matrices
+       | Impose neutrality on the Born charge matrices
-  \-nocalculation
+  - \-nocalculation
-    No calculations are performed.
+       | No calculations are performed.
 This results in a single line of output with just information from the program.
 If -eckart, -mass, -masses, -neutral or -crystal have -hessian crystal have been specified they will be ignored
-  \-eckart
+  - \-eckart
-    Translational modes are  projected out of the hessian before diagonalisation
+       | Translational modes are  projected out of the hessian before diagonalisation
-  \-hessian symm
-    The hessian can be symmetrised in one of two ways; either “crystal” or  “symm”.
-In the case of “crystal” the  hessian is symmetrised using the same algorithm as Crystal14.
-  \-masses average
+  - \-masses average
-    The element mass_definition can be either “program”, “average” or “isotopic”, meaning that the masses used in the calculation of the frequencies are either taken from the QM program or are the average of the isotope abundancies or are the most abundant isotope mass.
+       | The element mass_definition can be either “program”, “average” or “isotopic”, meaning that the masses used in the calculation of the frequencies are either taken from the QM program or are the average of the isotope abundancies or are the most abundant isotope mass.
-  \-mass element mass
+  - \-mass element mass
-    The atomic mass of the element is set to mass.
+       | The atomic mass of the element is set to mass.
 This can be used to explore the effect of isotope substitution on the calculated frequencies

 Examples